chromeos/chromeos.dev/site/en/posts/windows-games-on-chromeos.md

 compatibility layer called Proton, which Steam downloads automatically when a user installs a Windows game on a Linux system.

-# So…what exactly is Proton?
+# So… what exactly is Proton?

 Scrolling through the [Proton
 repository](https://github.com/ValveSoftware/Proton), you'll quickly notice that